Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 This algorithm takes $O(d^2)$ time.
 Is there a faster way to perform polynomial multiplication?

 From the implementation above, you can tell that the polynomial is represented as a list of its *coefficients*.
-Are there other representations?
+There are other representations.

 According to the **uniqueness theorem,** a polynomial of degree at most $d$ is uniquely determined by its values at $d + 1$ **distinct** points.
 That is, a polynomial $f(x)$ of degree $d$ can be uniquely constructed by the points: $(x_0, f(x_0)), (x_1, f(x_1)),...,(x_d, f(x_d))$.
 Let's call this representation **point representation**.